Constantine Phaulkon: French rapprochement

 Following troubles with the English and the Dutch, Phaulkon engineered a Franco-Siamese rapprochement leading to the exchange of numerous embassies between France and the Ayutthaya Kingdom, as well as the dispatch of an expeditionary force by the French by 1687.

 Phaulkon, called Monsieur Constance by the French and addressed cher ami by their king, was their main ally for several years.
 In recognition King Louis XIV of France awarded him with the knighthood of the Order of Saint Michael, a hereditary title in the French nobility as well as French citizenship for him and his family.
 King Narai had hoped to use the French as a counterweight to Dutch influence.

 The embassy of Chevalier de Chaumont in 1685 further strengthened ties between the two Kingdoms, Chaumont also being accompanied by Jesuit Guy Tachard and French naval commander Claude de Forbin, who would remain to serve King Narai as Governor of Bangkok, as well as training Siamese troops in European tactics with the Thai title Ok-Phrasaksongkram.
 Forbin would later become the subject of Phaulkon's bitter jealousy.

 During Tachard's presence in Siam, Phaulkon plotted to secure his power and influence; through secret diplomacy with the Jesuit.
 He drafted a letter requesting Frenchmen to be sent from France, whom he would to use his power to place in political and military offices, as his supporters, and under his patronage.
-Phaulkon also requested that King Louis XIV send troops and warships to secure the southern port city of Singora, which has been conceded to France by King Narai.
-The Greek favourite of King Narai also offered the concession of the port of Mergui, previously held by Phaulkon's English pirates- to French control, of which the King consented to eventually.
-Phaulkon became a prime counsellor to the king in 1685 and expresses a desire to designate a Catholic successor to King Narai, most likely, Phra Pi, who was Narai's adopted son and a Catholic convert, as well as scheming to convert the Kingdom to Catholicism, albeit peacefully, by winning the masses over through charity and alms.
-Phaulkon wanted a successor who would uphold amiable relations with France and offer privileges to the French, which would guarantee his political standing and security in a court that has grown increasingly hostile to his influence and power.
+Phaulkon also requested that King Louis XIV send troops and warships to secure the southern port city of Singora, which had been conceded to France by King Narai.

+The Greek favourite of King Narai also offered the concession of the port of Mergui, previously held by Phaulkon's English pirates to French control, to which the King eventually consented.
+Phaulkon became a prime counsellor to the king in 1685 and expressed a desire to designate a Catholic successor to King Narai, most likely, Phra Pi, who was Narai's adopted son and a Catholic convert, as well as scheming to convert the Kingdom to Catholicism, albeit peacefully, by winning over the masses through charity and alms.

-King Narai proceeded to send an embassy to France in response, led by Kosa Pan.
-An audience was granted by King Louis XIV at Versailles and the embassy toured the French country.
+Phaulkon wanted a successor who would uphold amiable relations with France and offer privileges to the French, which would guarantee his political standing and security in a court that had grown increasingly hostile to his influence and power.
+Phaulkon selected Kosa Pan to lead as an ambassador.
+In response, King Narai proceeded to send the embassy to France.
+Pan's audience was granted by King Louis XIV at Versailles and the embassy toured the French country.